MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

 Single sign-on (SSO) allows a client, such as a Web Chat control, to communicate with a bot on behalf of the user.
-Currently, only the [Entra ID](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider) identity provider is supported.
+Currently, only the [Microsoft Entra ID](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider) identity provider is supported.

 Typically, a Web Chat is embedded in a website page.
 When the user signs in to the website, the Web Chat invokes a bot on behalf of the user.
 The website client's token, based on the user's credentials, is exchanged for a different one to access the bot.
 In this way, the user doesn't have to sign in twice; the first time on the website, and the second time on the bot, hence the term SSO.